mevers/shinyNHMRC/README.md

 * Publication data for every author is stored in the RData file `journals_2015.rda`.
 Originally, the idea was to profile publication data in real-time; this proved to be too slow.
 Instead the script [`getPubs.R`](getPubs.R) reads in CIA full names, converts them to a vector of searchstrings, and uses the R package [`RefManageR`](https://cran.r-project.org/web/packages/RefManageR/index.html) to extract publication records from PubMed for every author searchstring.
 See [`getPubs.R`](getPubs.R) for more details.

+### Ideas for improvements/additions

+* Analyse and visualise words in abstracts (term-document matrix, use `RTextTools` R package, see [GoodReads: Machine Learning (part 3)](https://www.r-bloggers.com/goodreads-machine-learning-part-3/))

+* Co-occurrence network analysis of keywords (use `network` R package, see [Turning keywords into a co-occurrence network](http://f.briatte.org/r/turning-keywords-into-a-co-occurrence-network))

+* Make plots more interactive: tooltips on hover (see [link](https://gitlab.com/snippets/16220)), plotly, d3, ...

 ### Author and licensing
 Author: [Maurits Evers](mailto:maurits.evers@anu.edu.au)